NERDSITU/researchproject-template/TEMPLATE.md

 # About this template
 The purpose of this [template](https://github.com/NERDSITU/research-template) is to be a foundation for creating a new research project, specifically for data/network science research in the [NERDS research group](https://nerds.itu.dk/) - but feel free to use it in any way.
 The template comes with a basic folder structure and a workflow adapted for programming using Python.
 This should work for most cases, but if you need a richer template, consider using [Cookiecutter](https://github.com/drivendata/cookiecutter-data-science).
+For information about packaging, see the [packaging tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).

 Read this file to know what to do after cloning the template.